openrewrite/rewrite-docs/xml/transforming-xml/changetagvalue.md

 ## Java Definition

 `ChangeTagValue` alters the contents of a tag.
-This transforming visitor is a building block for more complex visitors, so it does not have a declarative form.
+This refactoring visitor is a building block for more complex visitors, so it does not have a declarative form.

 ## Example